kschuljak/Temperature-Converter/README.md

 }

 const convertTemp = (x, inputUnitSelected, outputUnitSelected) => {
-   // ... (code omitted for example - error handling)
+   // ... (code omitted for example - error handling if x is NaN)
    // selects correct conversion based on entered values, and assigns the correct unit to display on result if (inputUnitSelected == "Kelvin"  &&  outputUnitSelected == "Celsius") {
       convertedOutputTemp = (x - 273.15);